-Despite the increase in rates, Sewer Fund operating revenues decreased 4.1% in 2009 due to a decrease in usage.
-Operating expenses decreased 2.4% due to various small decreases.
+As a result of the increase in rates, Sewer Fund operating revenues increased 1.1% in 2010.
+Operating expenses decreased 2.9% due to various small decreases, mostly in contracted services and materials and supplies.

 We recommend the City continue to monitor operating costs and user fees in this Fund to ensure rates are sufficient to provide revenues to cover operating costs including depreciation and fund future improvements.